 3 Mapping from Internal Names to Exposed Names

 Use the Exposed entity name field to customize the name of your resource that is exposed to the outside world.
 By default, the name is the same as the name of the exposed entity from your domain model.
 You can change this to any name which starts with a letter followed by letters or digits with a maximum length of 480 characters.
 Be aware however that the location URIs must be unique.
 Exposing two different resources on the same location will result in a consistency error.

 This also applies to attributes and associations.
 In the ‘Exposed attributes and associations’ screen, you can also override the exposed name here.

 When these names have been overriden, the name of the entity, attribute or association as defined in your domain model will not be exposed to the outside world, for all OData communication the exposed name will be used.

 These features make it easier to refactor your domain model without affecting external APIs.

-Use the Exposed set name field to set the name of the entity set.
-This is the last part of the URL of the resource.
+Use the Entity set name field to change the last part of the URL of the resource.

 Default value: Entity name + s

 If you enable this option, you can set a maximum number of objects per response, with a link included to the next set of objects.
 A client like Tableau can use this to show progress and will automatically keep following the links until all data is retrieved.
 Memory usage of clients can be improved if you use paging with a reasonable page size.